Learning to Persuade on the Fly: Robustness Against Ignorance: Introduction

-Our main positive result, Theorem~\ref{thm:vanishing-regret}, establishes that for any persuasion setting satisfying certain regularity conditions, the \leap algorithm achieves $O(\sqrt{T\log T})$ regret with high probability, where $T$ is the horizon length.
-To show this result, we define a quantity $\gap$ that measures the sender's \emph{cost of robust persuasion}.
-Formally, $\gap(\mu, \mathcal{B})$ captures the loss in the sender's expected utility (under belief $\mu$) from using a signaling mechanism that is persuasive for all beliefs in the set $\mathcal{B}$, as opposed to using one that is persuasive only for the belief $\mu$.
-The crux of the proof argument lies at showing, in Proposition~\ref{prop:gap-bound}, that the sender's cost of robust persuasion $\gap(\mu, \mathcal{B})$ is at most linear in the radius of the set $\mathcal{B}$.
-This is achieved via an explicit construction of a signaling mechanism that is persuasive for all beliefs in $\mathcal{B}$ and achieves sender's utility close to optimum.
+To characterize the regret of the \leap~algorithm, we next undertake a brief digression, in Section~\ref{sec:cost-of-rp}, into studying the (static) problem of robust persuasion.
+Specifically, we study a static persuasion setting with known state distribution, but impose the restriction that the signaling mechanism must be persuasive for all distributions in the neighborhood of the actual state distribution.
+For this problem, we define and analyze a quantity $\gap$ that measures the sender's {\em cost of robust persuasion}.
+Formally, $\gap(\mu, \mathcal{B})$ captures the loss in the sender's expected utility (under distribution $\mu$) from using a signaling mechanism that is persuasive for all distributions in the set $\mathcal{B}$, as opposed to using one that is persuasive only for the distribution $\mu$.
+In Proposition~\ref{prop:upper-bound}, we establish that, under some regularity conditions, the sender's cost of robust persuasion $\gap(\mu, \mathcal{B})$ is at most linear in the radius of the set $\mathcal{B}$.
+This is achieved via an explicit construction of a signaling mechanism that is persuasive for all distributions in $\mathcal{B}$ and achieves sender's utility close to the optimum.
+Further, we provide a matching lower bound in Proposition~\ref{prop:lower-bound} by carefully crafting a persuasion instance and using its geometry to prove a linear cost of robust persuasion; this instance thus serves as a lower bound example for robust persuasion.
+The characterization of the \emph{cost of robust persuasion} provides useful insight about the problem of robust persuasion, which may be of independent interest.

-We strengthen our contribution by proving in Theorem~\ref{thm:regret-lower-bound} a matching lower-bound (up to $\log T$ terms) for the regret of any algorithm that makes persuasive recommendations.
-In particular, we construct a persuasion instance for which no persuasive algorithm can achieve regret better than $\Omega(\sqrt{T})$.
-Furthermore, in Theorem~\ref{thm:regret-weak-persuasive}, we show this lower bound holds even if the persuasiveness requirements on the algorithm were significantly relaxed.
-As a byproduct, our regret analysis also leads to useful insight about robust persuasion w.r.t. to persuasiveness.
-Specifically, to prove our lower bound result, we carefully craft the persuasion instance and use its geometry to prove a linear cost for robust persuasion; this instance thus serves as a lower bound example for robust persuasion, which may be of independent interest.
+Using this characterization of the cost of robust persuasion, we perform a tight regret analysis of persuasion under unknown state distribution in Section~\ref{sec:regret-analysis}.
+Our positive result, Theorem~\ref{thm:vanishing-regret}, establishes that for any persuasion setting satisfying the aforementioned regularity conditions, the \leap algorithm achieves $O(\sqrt{T\log T})$ regret with high probability.
+Furthermore, in Theorem~\ref{thm:regret-lower-bound}, we provide a matching lower-bound (up to $\log T$ terms) for the regret of any algorithm that makes persuasive recommendations.
+In addition to the characterization of $\gap$ and the custom persuasion instance from Propositions~\ref{prop:upper-bound} and~\ref{prop:lower-bound}, the proofs of these theorems rely on concentration results for sums of independent random vectors in Banach spaces.